 Talk to Jesus first about where He wants you to give (1 Corinthians 2:4-5, Colossians 2:2-4).

-Emotional manipulation and persuasive arguments (both subtle and overt) are often used by fundraising organizations especially in religion but they are also practiced by individuals.
+Emotional manipulation and persuasive arguments (both subtle and overt) are often used by fundraising organizations.
+This is especially true in religion but also can be practiced by individuals.
 These tactics, however, are witchcraft because they seek to violate and override the free will of the individual.

-By learning to wait on Jesus for direction in your giving, your trust in Him will grow and mature and you will have learned to exercise your free will by saying ‘No’ to the witchcraft used by others.
+By learning to wait on Jesus for direction in your giving, your trust in Him will grow and mature.
+You will have learned to exercise your free will by saying ‘No’ to the witchcraft used by others.
 Be especially careful and watchful for the spirit of poverty in a person or organization.
 The spirit of poverty feels it never has enough whether the person is rich or poor.
-It will suck your resources dry without a second thought so be very wise in where you give and follow the leading of God.
+It will suck your resources dry without a second thought.
+Be very wise in where you give and follow the leading of God.
 Learn to recognize the telltale signs and code words of the spirit of poverty and avoid it.

-Also in giving directly to people you will be blessed directly through many ways as you may never know what spiritual return you will receive.
-If you give to organizations and organized religion you may not be blessed as these may have unholy altars (Exodus 20:25, Leviticus 10:10, Isaiah 57:6, Hebrews 5:13-14), however the organic church can collectively give to others if the church is in full agreement as to where the resources should be given.
+Also in giving directly to people you will be blessed directly through many ways.
+You never know what spiritual return you will receive.
+If you give to organizations and organized religion you may not be blessed as these may have unholy altars (Exodus 20:25, Leviticus 10:10, Isaiah 57:6, Hebrews 5:13-14).
+However the organic church can collectively give to others if the church is in full agreement as to where the resources should be given.
 The blessing of God will come to the whole church is cases like these.

 Matthew 6:1-21, Luke 14:12-14.

-When a person gives in such a way as others can see them and praise them for their giving they have received their reward in full and God will not add to it.
-This denies the person who gives the full blessing that God desires to give them.
-By giving in secret, anonymously with only God watching, God alone is your reward and He is then free to give you what He wants.
-This action undermines fear and builds faith as you learn to trust in God for the continued blessing that comes from a life of giving.
+When a person gives in such a way as others can see them and praise them for their giving they have received their reward in full.
+God will not add to it.
+This denies the person who gives, the full blessing that God desires to give them.
+By giving in secret, anonymously with only God watching, God alone is your reward and He is free to give you what He wants.
+This action undermines fear and builds faith.
+You learn to trust in God for the continued blessing that comes from a life of giving.

 Abraham’s fears in dealing with the king of Sodom in Genesis 14:18-15:1, King Amaziah’s fear over money in 2 Chronicles 25:9 and Hebrews 13:5 illustrate that God can easily provide for us what we need.